A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms

 or the positive semidefinite cone $\mathcal{K}=\mathcal{K}^*\coloneqq\mathbb{H}_+^n$

 where $X\in\mathbb{H}^n$ has diagonalization $X=U\Lambda U^\dag$, and we have defined $\max(\wc, \wc)$ to be taken elementwise.
-Second, constraints are handled in two different ways.
+Second, if we choose $\varphi(\wc)=\norm{\wc}^2_2/2$ and $\theta_k=0$ for all $k$, then we recover the Arrow-Hurwicz method~\cite{arrow1958studies}.
+Although this algorithm may seem more natural, as we no longer require the seemingly unintuitive step~\eqref{eqn:pdhg-a}, the Arrow-Hurwicz method is only known to converge under fairly restrictive step size assumptions (see, e.g.,~\cite{he2014convergence}), and it is not obvious how to extend these convergence results for the Arrow-Hurwicz method to the Bregman proximal setting.
+The step~\eqref{eqn:pdhg-a} is an appropriate modification to the algorithm to obtain more desirable convergence behaviours, which we will introduce in Proposition~\ref{prop:pdhg-conv}.
+Third, constraints are handled in two different ways.
 Constraints which can be efficiently minimized over in the mirror descent update are encoded in $\mathcal{C}$, whereas all other constraints are numerically handled through the dual updates.

 Like mirror descent, relative smoothness is a core assumption which we use to establish convergence of Algorithm~\ref{alg:pdhg}.
 Using this, we are able to establish the following ergodic sublinear convergence rate, which is the standard basic convergence result for PDHG algorithms without further assumptions~\cite{chambolle2016ergodic,jiang2022bregman}.